Norfolk Naval Shipyard

 Source: Library of Congress, Bird's eye view of Norfolk, Portsmouth and Berkley, Norfolk Co., Va.
 (1891)

-In 1794, the US Government leased the Gosport Shipyard from Virginia and started to build the 36-gun frigate USS Chesapeake.
+In 1794, the US Government leased the Gosport Yard from Virginia and started to build the 36-gun frigate USS Chesapeake.
 It was one of the first six warships authorized by the US Congress to protect American commercial shipping after Barbary pirates in the Mediterranean demonstrated American military weakness.

-Construction of the USS Chesapeake was interrupted by a temporary outbreak of peace, but it finally was completed and commissioned in 1800.
-In 1807, that ship sailed into the Atlantic Ocean on patrol duty, and was quickly challenged by the British warship the HMS Leopard.
-The British ship was waiting off Cape Henry waiting to intercept two French ships which were getting repaired at the Gosport shipyard.
+Construction of the USS Chesapeake at the Gosport Navy Yard was interrupted by a temporary outbreak of peace, but the warship finally was completed and commissioned in 1800.
+In 1807, the USS Chesapeake sailed into the Atlantic Ocean on patrol duty and was quickly challenged by the British warship HMS Leopard.
+The British warship was stationed off Cape Henry, waiting to intercept two French ships which were getting repaired at the Gosport Navy Shipyard.

-The United States was neutral in that war between France and Great Britain; merchants in the Hampton Roads area provided supplies and assistance to ships from both countries.
+The United States was neutral in the war between France and Great Britain; merchants in the Hampton Roads area provided supplies and assistance to ships from both countries.
 Despite the declaration of neutrality, the British Navy was aggressively seizing ("impressing") sailors from American ships in order to have enough personnel to sail the British warships.

 the British assault on the USS Chesapeake (built at Gosport Navy Yard) led to an American embargo on trade with England and ultimately the War of 1812